-Back and neck pain is reaching what some experts call epidemic proportions worldwide, but are scientists any closer to finding a “Holy Grail” of medicines for safe, long-term relief?
+Back and neck pain is reaching what some experts call epidemic proportions worldwide, but are scientists any closer to finding a “Holy Grail” of medicines aka expert solutions for safe, long-term relief?

-“Quite possibly,” says interventional pain management specialist Kaliq Chang MD of the New York and New Jersey based Atlantic Spine Center.
-He cites the latest study results, released in June 2020, indicating that a new, injectable drug, Tanezumab, a monoclonal antibody, may offer extended reduction of chronic lower back and neck pain and improve movement and function by blocking action of a specific protein – a nerve growth factor.
+“Quite possibly,” says interventional pain management specialist Kaliq Chang MD of the New York and New Jersey-based Atlantic Spine Center.
+He cites the latest study results, released in June 2020, indicating that a new, injectable drug, Tanezumab, a monoclonal antibody, may offer an extended reduction of chronic lower back and neck pain and improve movement and function by blocking the action of a specific protein – a nerve growth factor.